What is Cash Surrender Value of Life Insurance?

 Accessing Cash Surrender Values

-If you cancel your permanent life insurance policy, be aware that some insurance companies will charge surrender fees for cancelling too early.
+If you cancel your permanent life insurance policy, be aware that some insurance companies will charge surrender fees for cancelling too early, adding to the overall cost of termination.
 It is best to check your individual policy to determine the fees because these vary from insurer to insurer, as well as over time within a policy.

 Is the Cash Surrender Value Taxable?